CREATING JOBS AND FOOD SECURITY IN NIGERIA THROUGH AGRICULTURAL REVOLUTION

 How to Cite

 Okonkwo, P. N., Onwudinjo, L. E., & Hampo, H. O. (2018).
 CREATING JOBS AND FOOD SECURITY IN NIGERIA THROUGH AGRICULTURAL REVOLUTION.
 International Journal of Novel Research in Humanities, Social Science and Management, 1(1).
-Retrieved from http://publications.oasisinternationaljournal.org/index.php/Ijnhssm/article/view/25
+Retrieved from https://publications.oasisinternationaljournal.org/index.php/Ijnhssm/article/view/25